JS-Koning/compphys_project_1/journal.md

         - Problems were solved
         - Remarks on code
         - Bugfixes of the code of parter
-    - This is not the first project we have done together, thus strict rules regarding workload distributions
     - Periodic boundary conditions were implemented of last week.